saadpocalypse/Algorithms/Quiz 1.md

 # Question

 A group of students designed an internet upload-manager application.
 For each  process the application receives:
-1. Data in MB (Mega Bytes)of that process
+1. Data in MB (Mega Bytes)of that process.
 2. Time in millisec required to upload that process.
 <br>